ros2/ros2_documentation/source/Tutorials/Beginner-Client-Libraries/Writing-A-Simple-Cpp-Publisher-And-Subscriber.rst

       <maintainer email="you@email.com">Your Name</maintainer>
       <license>Apache License 2.0</license>

-Add a new line after the ``ament_cmake`` buildtool dependency and paste the following dependencies corresponding to your node’s include statements:
+Add a new line after the ``ament_cmake`` buildtool dependency and paste the following dependencies corresponding to your node's include statements:

 .. code-block:: xml

     <depend>rclcpp</depend>
     <depend>std_msgs</depend>

-This declares the package needs ``rclcpp`` and ``std_msgs`` when its code is executed.
+This declares the package needs ``rclcpp`` and ``std_msgs`` when its code is built and executed.

 Make sure to save the file.